Sadickachuli/Sadick_Linear_Regression_Summative_ML/summative/README.md

 ## Description

-This repository contains a model for predicting student performance based on a synthetic dataset.
+This repository contains a model for predicting student performance based on a dataset.
 The model analyzes various factors influencing academic performance and predicts a performance index based on input features.

 ### About the Dataset